Fairbrother Lecture - Would you let your phone tell you what to eat?

-The Graduate School presents the annual Fairbrother Lecture, names after Jack Fairbrother, who in 1929 became the first student to be awarded a PhD from the University.
+The Graduate School presents the annual Fairbrother Lecture, named after Jack Fairbrother, who in 1929 became the first student to be awarded a PhD from the University.
 The Fairbrother Lecture is an annual event at which a current, or recent, Reading doctoral researcher presents their work to a wider audience.
-Previous lecture topics have included the use of cannabis to treat epilepsy, British governments' counter-radicalisation policies, and food poisoning and fresh produce.
-The event also features a showcase of research undertaken by current Reading PhD students.

 The 2018 lecture will be delivered by Rodrigo Zenun Franco who is undertaking a PhD in Computer Science.
 Rodrigo will be talking about his research on online personalised nutrition advice.
 He has developed an app to assess dietary intake and propose valid personalised nutrition advice for adults.
 This web application has been designed to be simple to use and can be accessed on a range of devices including laptops, tablets, and smartphones.
 Rodrigo hopes that the app will help make personalised nutrition widely available, thereby enabling more people to benefit from tailored diet advice.